awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 tags: [ai, architecture, development, mass-timber, agent-systems]
 reading_time: 17
 abstract: |
-  A speculative housing concept evolved into a structured feasibility loop when a second, differently configured AI agent challenged its assumptions.
-This essay documents how intentionally engineered prompting asymmetry—between a non-box architectural engine and a constraint-based implementation engine—produced a more realistic development pathway.
+  A speculative housing concept evolved into a structured feasibility loop when a second AI agent challenged its assumptions.
+This essay argues that the real breakthrough was not prompt asymmetry, but the simulation of institutional negotiation inside a computational loop.
 ---

 <div class="kelvin-gallery">